zorgiepoo/Sky-Checkers/ReadMe.md

 The quality of the code may reflect what I consider my first real project.
 This project is mainly for historical value now.

 Sky Checkers officially supports macOS, Windows, and Linux.
 Support for other platforms depends on the presence of [SDL](https://www.libsdl.org).
-Downloads for version 1.0.2 can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
+Downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
 For information on compiling the latest changes from source, please see [INSTALL](INSTALL).

 ## Features